Tennis Legends - Evonne Goolagong Cawley: An Aussie trailblazer who broke through racial barriers to become an all-time great

 The 1970 season yielded a flurry of five titles in the UK.
 These successes were accompanied by six other titles, including wins in Austria and West Germany.

 Goplagong made a Grand Slam breakthrough in 1971.
-It turned into a season where she established herself as one of the elite players in the women's game.
-Her maiden major final saw Goolagong defeated in three sets against Court in an all-Aussie final at the Australian Open.
+It became a season in which she established herself as one of the elite players in the women's game.
+Her maiden major final saw Goolagong defeated in three sets by Court in an all-Aussie final at the Australian Open.
 She wouldn't have to wait long before a first Slam title arrived.
 Facing another compatriot, Helen Gourlay, at the French Open final, Goolagong won in straight sets.
 This would prove to be a solitary Roland Garros success, partly due to Goolagong making only four appearances at the Paris showpiece.
 Back-to-back Grand Slams soon followed when she gained revenge on Court in the Wimbledon final.

 Another significant haul of eleven trophies in 1973 included victory, at the third attempt, of winning her home Slam.
 Played in December, Goolagong beat Chris Evert 6-0 in the deciding set.

-1977 witnessed a late rush of success for Goolagong Cawley.
+The year 1977 witnessed a late rush of success for Goolagong Cawley.
 She won her first title of the season in November and then added three more trophies before the campaign's climax.
-The final success being a fourth Australian Open title in five years.
-In the showpiece match, she beat Helen Gourlay Cawley, who was no relation to Roger.
+The final success was a fourth Australian Open title in five years.
+In the showpiece match, she beat Helen Gourlay Cawley, who, interestingly, was no relation to Roger.

 Goolagong Cawley's 1978 season began with a fifth successive tournament win.
 Six more titles were added but she failed to reach a Grand Slam final.

-Four titles in 1979 but a further campaign without a Grand Slam final appearance suggested her best days were behind her.
-However, in 1980, a time where Chris Evert and Martina Navratilova were battling for tennis supremacy, Goolagong Cawley rolled back the years.
-She defeated Evert 6-1, 7-6 to claim a seventh and final singles Grand Slam, from 18 final appearances.
+Four titles in 1979, but a further campaign without a Grand Slam final appearance suggested her best days were behind her.
+However, in 1980, a time when Chris Evert and Martina Navratilova were battling for tennis supremacy, Goolagong Cawley rolled back the years.
+She defeated Evert 6-1, 7-6 to claim the seventh and final singles Grand Slam from 18 final appearances.
 It would also be the last of 84 singles titles for the popular Australian.

 When representing Australia, she was a member of three Federation Cup (now the Billie Jean King Cup) squads.
 Triumphs in 1971, 1973 and 1974 helped create an Australian dynasty.
 Goolagong was the only player to feature in all three successes.
 Her singles record across 25 rubbers was 22-3 and a doubles record of 13-2.

 The US Open remained the only major to elude her and deny Goolagong Cawley a career Grand Slam.
-A run of four consecutive final losses from 1973 stand as her best showing at the New York Slam.
-It's feasible she'd have enjoyed further success at the French Open if it wasn't for her being initially banned by the French federation over her involvement with World Team Tennis.
-The ban was later rescinded but Goolagong Cawley opted to boycott the event over her treatment.
+A run of four consecutive final losses from 1973 stands as her best showing at the New York Slam.
+It's feasible she'd have enjoyed further success at the French Open if it weren't for her being initially banned by the French federation over her involvement with World Team Tennis.
+The ban was later rescinded, but Goolagong Cawley opted to boycott the event over her treatment.
 She only relented for a farewell appearance in 1983.

 Recognition for all her success

-Goolagong Cawley received vast recognition for her achievements as a player but also for being a trailblazer for indigenous individuals on a world stage.
+Goolagong Cawley received vast recognition for her achievements as a player, but also for being a trailblazer for indigenous individuals on a world stage.
 She was anointed Australian of the Year in 1971.
-An MBE followed a year later and in 1982 was awarded Australia's highest civilian honour the Officer of the Order of Australia.
-In 1985 she was inducted into the Sport Australia Hall of Fame.
+An MBE followed a year later, and in 1982, she was awarded Australia's highest civilian honour, the Officer of the Order of Australia.
+In 1985, she was inducted into the Sport Australia Hall of Fame.
 Three years later, induction into the International Tennis Hall of Fame materialised.
-In 2018, she was elevated to a Companion of the Order of Australia "for eminent service to tennis as a player at the national and international level, as an ambassador, supporter and advocate for the health, education and wellbeing of young Indigenous people through participation in sport.
+In 2018, she was elevated to a Companion of the Order of Australia "for eminent service to tennis as a player at the national and international level, as an ambassador, supporter and advocate for the health, education and wellbeing of young Indigenous people through participation in sport."

 The winner's trophy at the Brisbane International tournament is named after her.
 Goolagong Cawley also has a RiverCat ferry named in her honour in Sydney.